 NORTH CAROLINA ARTS COUNCIL & ARTS COUNCIL OF MOORE COUNTY RECOGNITION: Subgrantees must acknowledge the NCAC and ACMC’s support of their event or projects by including the NCAC’s logo, ACMC’s logo, and the following funding credit line in all print and promotional materials related to the grant:

-This project was supported by the Arts Council of Moore County and the North Carolina Arts Council with funding from the state of North Carolina and the National Endowment for the Arts, which believes that a great nation deserves great art.
+This project was supported by the Arts Council of Moore County and the North Carolina Arts Council, a division of the Department of Cultural Resources, with funding from the National Endowment for the Arts.

 GRANT EVALUATION CRITERIA: Subgrant applications are reviewed by a panel of community members including artists, county and public officials and board members of ACMC among others.
 The panel evaluates each application based on the subgrant guidelines and the following criteria: